-Fred A. Middleton, a non-management director, served as the Chairman of our Board of Directors from June 1990 until May 2012.
-In May 2012, William C. Mills III, a non-management director, was appointed by the Board to serve as the Chairman of the Board.
+William C. Mills III, a non-employee director, has served as the Chairman of the Board since May, 2012.
 Our Company has no set policy regarding an independent Chairman of the Board.
 The Board regularly evaluates the responsibilities of the independent Board chairman and whether the separation of the offices of Chairman of the Board and Chief Executive Officer continues to best serve the Company.
 Our independent directors regularly have executive sessions as part of our regular meeting schedule during which only the independent directors are present.
+As of April 13, 2013, Mr. Mills assumed the role of interim Chief Executive Officer following the resignation of our Chief Executive Officer, Michael P. Kaminski.
+Thus, Mr. Mills currently is not an independent director.